guardian/membership-frontend/README.md

 **Client-side Principles**: See [client-side-principles.md](docs/client-side-principles.md) for high-level client-side principles for Membership.

-**Pattern Library**: A library of common patterns used accross the membership site is available at [membership.theguardian.com/patterns](https://membership.theguardian.com/patterns).
+**Pattern Library**: A library of common patterns used across the membership site is available at [membership.theguardian.com/patterns](https://membership.theguardian.com/patterns).

 ### Setup NGINX